ietf-wg-jose/json-web-proof/draft-ietf-jose-json-web-proof.md

 When used as a CBOR Protected Header, the value is a binary string.

-This definition is intentionally parallel to the `nonce` claim registered in the IANA "JSON Web Token Claims" registry (#IANA.JWT).
+This definition is intentionally parallel to the `nonce` claim registered in the IANA "JSON Web Token Claims" registry [@IANA.JWT].

 Use of this Header Parameter is OPTIONAL.